warlocksmurf/localctf-writeups/README.md

-# Welcome to my CTF journey in Malaysia!
+# Local CTF Write-ups

-Test your OSINT skills and find me in this picture!
+## Test your OSINT skills and find me in this picture!

 ![1700621770319](https://github.com/warlocksmurf/ctf-writeups/assets/121353711/d31c0432-b3af-4a31-a503-d508cad49b74)